-Monitoring Buzzards during the breeding season - at a glance
+Monitoring Buzzards - at a glance

 We recommend that you undertake six breeding season visits, one per month, to your Raptor Patch between February and July.
+During the winter we would recommend that you also visit your Raptor Patch to identify potentially suitable nest sites.

-The table below shows the optimum timing for visits to your Raptor Patch during the breeding season (red) and how these visits are timed to coincide with when Buzzards are likely to be undertaking key breeding activities in their annual cycle (grey).
+The table below shows the optimum timing for visits to your Raptor Patch during (red) and outwith (blue) the breeding season and how these visits are timed to coincide with when Buzzards are likely to be undertaking key activities in their annual cycle (grey).
 Cells marked with an "X" indicate peak periods for particular Buzzard activity within the wider range.

-Aim of monitoring visit and key breeding activities of Buzzards JAN FEB MAR APR MAY JUN JUL AUG SEP ОСТ NOV DEC
+Aim of monitoring visit and key breeding activities of Buzzards JAN FEB MAR APR MAY JUN JUL AUG SEP ост NOV DEC

+Visit: To search for potential nest sites

+Occupation of home range

 Visit: To check for occupancy

 Occupation of home range

 Visit: To check activity at known nests

-Nest building ххх (
+Nest building ххх

-Egg laying Х
+Egg laying X

 Incubation

 Visit: To check for young

 Hatching ХХ

 Young in nest

 Visit: To check for fledged young

 Fledging Х Х

 Juvenile dispersal